-The laws of definite and of multiple proportions are known collectively as the laws of chemical composition.
+The laws of definite and of multiple proportions, along with conservation of mass, are known collectively as the laws of chemical composition.

 The idea that matter is composed of tiny "atoms" of some kind had been around for at least 2000 years.
 Dalton's accomplishment was to identify atoms with actual chemical elements.